Experience the 2020 Audi Sommerkonzerte live online

 The Audi Sommerkonzerte portray a motif.
 And at the Audi Sommerkonzerte something is created.
-This year, they are being held under the motto “Together for Music”.
+This year, they were held under the motto “Together for Music”.
 Sharing music with people and bringing renowned classical musicians close to an audience.
-In 2020, the Sommerkonzerte will keep up this promise and fulfill it digitally.
+In 2020, the Sommerkonzerte kept this promise and fulfilled it digitally.

 Lisa Batiashvili - artistic director and an exceptional talent

 “Europe is not only the birthplace of classical music, but also a place where new, peaceful collaborations between different cultures occur consistently.”

 “Music as a source of inspiration and imagination” is how Lisa Batiashvili describes her artistic approach for 2019 and 2020.
 The festival will follow its guiding principle: to delight people and bring them together with music from top-class artists.